SS-NES/SS-NES-lesson/episodes/software_management_plan_tool.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain which content-questions are shown for which types of software projects
+- Understand how to navigate the SMP tool based on project impact
-- Teach the content of the SMP questions
+- Understand how to answer the questions in the SMP tool based on the information given and the resources provided

 ::::::::::::::::::::::::::::::::::::::::::::::::